 ReCode from WCF to gRPC

-One of the alternatives recommended by Microsoft for organizations looking for a migration path away from WCF on .NET Framework is gRPC: a low-overhead, high-performance, cross-platform RPC framework.
-The ASP.NET Core team has built first-class support for gRPC into ASP.NET Core 3.0.
+The best alternative (as recommended by Microsoft) for organizations looking for a migration path away from WCF on .NET Framework is gRPC: a low-overhead, high-performance, cross-platform RPC framework.
+The ASP.NET Core team has built first-class support for gRPC into ASP.NET Core 3.1.

-Visual ReCode can upgrade and rewrite your existing WCF application code to take advantage of gRPC
+- upgrade and rewrite your existing WCF application code to .NET Core gRPC automatically

-automatically, creating a new ASP.NET Core 3.0 gRPC Service project to match your existing project,
+- create new ASP.NET Core 3.1 gRPC Service projects that match your existing project

-Of course, there’s more to your applciation than just its service contracts - so ReCode will find and copy dependencies from WCF project(s) to a new .NET Core native project structure for you.
+Of course, there’s more to your application than just its service contracts - so ReCode will find and copy dependencies from your WCF project(s) to a new .NET Core native project structure for you.